LorenFrankLab/fsgui/README.md

 # fsgui
-Feedback and stimulation gui for real time experiment control
+Feedback and stimulation gui for real time experiment control.
+This package works with a [specific version](https://gitlab.com/trevortknguyen/trodes-fsgui-fork) of Trodes.

 ## Installing FSGui locally via pip.